InvalidIdentifier/ansible-role-docker-common-setup/README.md

 ### Install Required Packages
 Installs essential packages like `ca-certificates`, `curl`, `gnupg`, and `lsb-release`.

-### Create Directory for Apt Keyrings
+### Create Directory for GPG Keys
-Creates a directory to store the Docker GPG key.
+Creates a directory to store the GPG keys of docker and ctop.

 ### Download Docker Official GPG Key
 Downloads Docker's GPG key for repository verification.